 Once disk formatting is finished, continue with the following steps to partition it:

-7. With this hard drive selected at the left, go to the partition tab at the right
+7. When this hard drive is selected at the left, go to the partition tab at the right

-8. Click Options button and choose GUID Partition Table on you Intel-based Mac or Apple Partition Map on your PowerPC-based Mac, and then click OK button
+8. Click Options button and choose GUID Partition Table on your Intel-based Mac or Apple Partition Map on your PowerPC-based Mac, and then click OK button.

 10. Select one volume in the graphical view of this hard drive and give it a Name, choose Mac OS Extended (Journaled) as its Format, and specify its Size beneath the Volume Information area